MidAmerican Energy Foundation

 Kathryn Kunert, VP of Economic Connections and Integration at MidAmerican Energy, frequently represents the foundation in grant announcements.
 She has stated: "MidAmerican is a partner in many ways—beyond providing reliable, sustainable energy, we contribute vital resources to strengthen our communities through employee involvement and financial support."

-On major projects like the MLK Park in Davenport (which received $250,000), Kunert emphasized: "This piece of land will be much more than a downtown Davenport park – it will be a regional park with a purpose."
+On major projects like the MLK Park in Davenport (which received $250,000), Kunert emphasised: "This piece of land will be much more than a downtown Davenport park – it will be a regional park with a purpose."

 Application Process & Timeline